Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 pipeline File.stream!("a") |> Stream.map(&some_fun/1) |> Enum.each(&IO.puts/1)

-field stores the accumulator for your stream.
-It can be nil
+The acc field stores the accumulator for your stream.
+It can be nil, if you

 The stream function should always accept a reducer function (I’ll call